-Proud Boys member gets 10 years for US Capitol riot, shouts ‘Trump won’
+Two Proud Boys members given lengthy prison terms for Jan 6 Capitol riot

 “Trump won,” he said, launching a fist into the air before being escorted away.

-Supporters of then-President Donald Trump stormed the Capitol to try to stop US legislators from certifying Democrat Joe Biden’s 2020 election victory.
+Supporters of then-President Donald Trump had stormed the Capitol in an attempt to stop US legislators from certifying Democrat Joe Biden’s 2020 election victory.

 Many were motivated by the false claim, put forward by Trump and his allies, that the vote had been “rigged” against the Republican and “stolen” by his opponents.

+As chapter president for the Seattle branch of the Proud Boys, Nordean was “the indisputed leader on the ground” during the attack, according to prosecutors.

+They accused Nordean of leading approximately 200 supporters from a Trump rally outside the White House to the Capitol, where they breached barricades and confronted police.

-The hearing came a day after Kelly imposed a 15-year sentence on fellow Proud Boy Zachary Rehl and 17 years for Joseph Biggs, the second-longest prison term awarded to any participant in the Capitol riot.
+The two sentencing hearings came a day after Kelly imposed a 15-year sentence on fellow Proud Boy Zachary Rehl and 17 years for Joseph Biggs — which was the second-longest prison term awarded to any participant in the Capitol riot.

-Five Proud Boys – including Biggs, Rehl and Pezzola – were convicted in May for their roles in the attack.
+Five Proud Boys — including Biggs, Rehl, Nordean and Pezzola — were convicted in May for their roles in the attack.

 All of the co-defendants except Pezzola were found guilty of seditious conspiracy, a rare but serious charge that alleges a defendant planned to use force to oppose the US government.